aleph-im/pyaleph/deployment/docker-build/README.md

 Change the Ethereum API URL to the endpoint you want the CCN to use.

-To run the local dev environment, you will need to set the P2P daemon, IPFS and MongoDB hosts to `127.0.0.1`.
+To run the local dev environment, you will need to set the P2P daemon and IPFS hosts to `127.0.0.1`.

 ### Generate your node's private key